chohongm/TaxiAllocatorApp/README.md

 LANGUAGES & TOOLS USED

-- Java for both frontend and backend implementation, Android Studio (v3.5.1; Latest released version on 2019-10-16), and SQLite for database (built-in in android studio).
+- Java for both frontend and backend implementation, Android Studio (v3.5.1; Latest released version on 2019-10-16), and SQLite for database (built-in for android studio).

 DEMO VIDEO LINK